 (I) Emergency management: Finding of an ovarian mass / ovarian torsion

-In case of the intraoperative finding of ovarian torsion, the ovary should be detorted and left in situ.
+In the case of intraoperative findings of ovarian torsion, the ovary should be detorted and left in situ.
 [26]

-In case of the incidental intraoperative finding of a mass suspicious for an ovarian tumour, the lesion should be left in situ until tumour markers and further imaging are obtained.
-The patient should be referred to a paediatric oncology surgeon and an MDT opinion obtained prior to further surgery.
+In the case of incidental intraoperative finding of a mass suspicious for an ovarian tumour, the lesion should be not be excised and left in situ until tumour markers and further imaging are later obtained.
+The patient should be referred to a paediatric oncology surgeon and an MDT opinion thus obtained prior to further surgery.

-If required, subsequent tumour resection should be planned on a semi-elective basis following MDT discussion.
+If required, subsequent tumour resection should be planned on a semi-elective basis following MDT tumur board discussion.

-Management of large ovarian cysts by aspiration / fenestration only should be avoided due to the risk of cyst recurrence and spillage of tumour contents in case of a neoplastic lesion.
+Management of large ovarian cysts by aspiration / fenestration only should be avoided wherever possible due to the risk(s) of cyst recurrence and spillage of tumour contents in the case of a neoplastic lesion.
 [27]

 (II) Elective management: elective resection of a benign ovarian tumour

-Preservation of ovarian tissue should be of paramount importance to the surgeon and ovarian-sparing surgery should be performed whenever feasible in all benign ovarian tumours regardless of size of the lesion.
+Preservation of ovarian tissue should be of paramount importance to the surgeon and ovarian-sparing surgery should be performed whenever feasible in all paediatric benign ovarian tumours regardless of size of the lesion.
 [28, 29, 30]

-Ovarian-sparing surgery and adherence to oncological principles take precedence over approach (minimally invasive surgery [MIS] vs open).
+Ovarian-sparing surgery and adherence to oncological principles takes precedence over operative strategy (minimally invasive surgery [MIS] vs open).
 [31]

-If an ovarian mass is amenable to MIS but the surgeon does not feel competent to perform the procedure this way, she / he should consider referral to a colleague who is skilled in performing minimally invasive ovarian-sparing surgery.
+If an ovarian mass is amenable to MIS but the surgeon does not feel sufficiently skilled to perform the procedure she / he should consider referral to a colleague who can offer minimally invasive ovarian-sparing surgery.

-A MIS ovarian-sparing approach should especially be the preferred route of surgery in an obese patient in order to reduce the risk of wound dehiscence from a large Pfannenstiel / laparotomy wound.
-Minimally invasive ovarian-sparing surgery should also be considered the approach of choice in small benign ovarian tumours that are <7cm in diameter.
+A MIS ovarian-sparing approach should especially be the preferred route of surgery in an obese female patient in order to reduce the potential risk(s) of wound dehiscence from a Pfannenstiel / laparotomy wound.
+Minimally invasive ovarian-sparing surgery should also be considered the ideal approach of choice in small benign ovarian tumours that are <7cm in diameter.
 [32, 33]

 Intraoperatively [2]:

-The contralateral ovary should be inspected.
+The contralateral ovary should always be inspected.

 The abdominal cavity should be carefully explored intraoperatively for suspicious lesions / deposits.